 Here a few tips dedicated to the Preakness Stakes race.
 For some more general horse race betting tips click that link and scroll down.

-- Bet On Horses That Performed Well at Derby – If a horse performed well, but for one reason or another did not win the Kentucky Derby the horse will have much longer odds than they would had they won the Derby.
+- Bet On Horses That Performed Well at Derby – If a horse performed well, but for one reason or another did not win the Kentucky Derby the horse will have much longer odds than if they had won the Derby.
 For example, if a horse has a strong race, but had a poor start or was held up at some point they may be a good choice for at bet at the Preakness.

 Preakness Stakes History